-- Limit 2 trout, only 1 may be a brown trout over 15 inches. - ARTIFICIAL FLIES AND LURES ONLY. - ▲ A state park is associated with this water.
-Visit stateparks.utah.gov for more information.
+- Limit 2 trout, only 1 may be a brown trout over 15 inches. - ARTIFICIAL FLIES AND LURES ONLY.

-Jordanelle Reservoir, Wasatch County 🔺
+Jordanelle Reservoir, Wasatch County Limit 6 bass, only 1 bass may be over 12 inches.

-- Limit 6 bass, only 1 bass may be over 12 inches. - Bass may not be filleted, and the heads or tails may not be removed in the field or in transit.
+Bass may not be filleted, and the heads or tails may not be removed in the field or in transit.